 Her masts and can be stepped on her trailer or in the water with the included gin-pole.
 10’6” long cockpit comfortably seats 8 people.

-Construction is far superior to anything else her size:
+Construction is incredible for her size:

 Hull: Hull is built with vinylester resin, NCS (non-crimp structural) E-glass, and Corecell A500 core.
 Bow reinforced with aramid patches in case of accidental collisions.
 VARTM,also called vacuum infusion, is a closed-molding technique that increases the glass-to-resin ratio, ensures the laminate is consistent and free of voids, and produces a lighter, stronger part.